Sports Coach Logo Sports Coach Training Principles Fitness Components

 Is it beneficial?

-Matthew Rowe looks at the popular concept of muscle confusion and discusses whether it can help improve our athletic performance.
+Matthew Rowe discusses the popular concept of muscle confusion and discusses whether it can help improve our athletic performance.

 The term muscle confusion has gained a lot of popularity in recent years, almost becoming a new buzzword - all this, even though the concept is nothing new.
 Bodybuilders have been using it since the 1970s to generate increased muscular gains, strength and improve athletic performance.
 It just was not known by this term.
 But what does muscle confusion mean, and is it something we should all be doing?